CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

     }
 }

-// Example usage of the custom response class
+// Sample usage of the custom response class
     MASRequestBuilder builder = new MASRequestBuilder(uriBuilder.Build());
     builder.ResponseBody(new JSONArrayResponse());
 ```